Unboxed-Software/solana-react-native-counter/README.md

 ### 2. Create the App

-Now that you've got some of the basic setup and structure down, let’s create a new app with the following command:
+Now that you've got some of the basic setup and structure down, let’s scaffold a new app with the following command:

 ```bash
 npx react-native@latest init counter --npm